Bilingualism's Best Kept Secret

 An important cause of bilingualism is the movement of peoples.
 The reasons are many - political, religious, social, economic - and go back to the beginning to time.
 For instance, people have always moved to other regions or countries in search of work and better living conditions, and this has led to substantial bilingualism.
 It is with this in mind that American linguist Einar Haugen, a pioneer of bilingualism studies, stated that the United States has probably been the home of more bilingual speakers than any other country in the world.

-This said, bilingualism is not very extensive at any one time in the US since it is basically short-lived and transitional.
+This said, bilingualism will never be very extensive at any one time in the US since it is mainly short-lived and transitional.
 For generations and generations of Americans, bilingualism has covered a brief period, spanning one or two generations, between monolingualism in a minority language and monolingualism in English.

 "Life as a bilingual" posts by content area: http://www.francoisgrosjean.ch/blog_en.html